Finally my engine refresh parts showed up!

 Pressure plate and clutch off... flywheel not looking so hot

-Pressure plate shows lots of hot spots, clutch looks pretty good overall, but with localized wear spots.
-Indicates to me that the owner likely sent it very hard right before he pulled the motor lol.
-Good for him haha
+Pressure plate shows lots of hot spots, clutch is also pretty much trashed.
+The previous owner likely sent it very hard right before he pulled the motor lol

 I can tell that most of that flywheel grossness is clutch glazing.
 It's not the end of the world if so, it should come off with normal driving once in operation and even if not - none of this swap so far has me thinking that a clutch job will be any more difficult than usual.
 So, my current thinking is send it with this flywheel and absolute worst case, replace it all when I have to down the road.
 The clutch has a lifetime warranty in any case